denisecase/johnson-family-cabin/README.md

 Working with the builder, [Joe Gerzin](https://www.elywoodwizardsllc.com/), to build a window-front chalet, overlooking the land.

 Lower level has [2-bedrooms, 2-full baths](images/Chalet%20mod%204.jpg).
-"Little Finland" and "Da Norge" offer a spacious retreat room and a jumping off spot to adventures.
+Both bedrooms, "Little Finland" and "Da Norge", offer a nice jumping off spot to adventures.

-Look-out loft holds "Camp Connie" a great place for the younguns to sleep out - or pitch a tent.
+Look-out loft holds carpeted "Camp Connie" - a great place for the younguns to sleep out - or pitch a tent.

-Hall Hall takes you through the home to the open gathering area in the front.
+Hall Hall takes you through the home to the open gathering area up front.

 ## Explore!